Is it worth buying a car through a Limited company? What are the advantages and disadvantages?

 Finance Lease:

 Generally, the legal owner of an asset has the right to claim capital allowances, but, in this case, the lessee may treat the car as a capital purchase and claim the allowances on the cost of the car, subject to a business use element.
-The lease payments that the lessee does contain a capital element and an interest/finance charge element.
+The lease payments that the lessee makes contain a capital element and an interest/finance charge element.
 Only the capital element is eligible for capital allowances and is written down at the relevant rate.
 The interest element is not eligible for capital allowances, but, instead, will be claimed as part of your general motor expenses.

 For example, your company buys the same car by a finance lease agreement.
-It can claim capital allowance as per the WDA rate i.e. 8% for 2017-18 for car with CO2 emission over 130g/km.
-The allowed expense for your company will be £2,516 which will save, annual corporation tax of £478 (£31,450 × 8% × 19%) assuming 100% business use.
+It can claim capital allowance as per the WDA rate i.e. 8% for 2017-18 for cars with CO2 emissions over 130g/km.
+The allowed expense for your company will be £2,516 which will save, an annual corporation tax of £478 (£31,450 × 8% × 19%) assuming 100% business use.

 The above calculation relates to company taxation.
 You, being the beneficiary of the company car, will be taxed for the car benefit.
 If you use the car only for business purposes and not for private use then you won’t have to pay any tax.
-The car benefit for private use is “benefit in kind” (BIK).
+The car benefit for private use is a “benefit in kind” (BIK).

 The HMRC definition for private use is: